 Named Data Networking (NDN) is a future Internet architecture I've been working on during the past few years.
 While my primary involvement in NDN is designing its lower layer protocols, I started HomeCam as a side project to gain experience on the application layer development of NDN.

 NDN is a receiver-driven architecture, which means the camera cannot actively push a picture to the viewers.
-Instead, the viewer web app must send an Interest, which is forwarded to the camera web app through NDN routers.
+Instead, the viewer web app must send an Interest, which is forwarded to the camera web app through NDN routers (after the camera completes its prefix registration).
 Only upon receiving an Interest, the camera web app can respond with a Data packet that contains a picture.

-For efficient use of network resources, NDN has limited the maximum size of Data packets to 8800 octets, about 8000 of which is available for the payload.
+For efficient use of network resources, NDN has limited the maximum size of Data packets to 8800 octets, in which about 800 are taken by header fields, leaving 8000 bytes available for the payload.
 While taking the picture in lower resolution, encoding it as JPEG, and specifying a lower JPEG quality helps reducing the size of a picture, each picture often exceeds 8000 bytes.
 To solve this problem, each picture is broken into multiple Data packets, called segments, so that none of them would exceed the packet size limit.
 Since NDN protocol allows only one Data in response to each Interest, consequently, the viewer must send multiple Interests in order to retrieve all the segments to reconstruct a whole picture.

 A unique benefit of delivering pictures using NDN is scalability.
 NDN routers are able to aggregate Interests from multiple viewers when they are requesting images from the same camera, and forward only one copy of the Interest to the camera.
 Then, the camera just needs to send the picture once, and the network would take care of disseminating the picture to every viewer.
 This significantly reduces the bandwidth and CPU usage of the camera web app, when there are multiple viewer present.